 Unlike LVM, VxVM does not support bad block revectoring at the physical volume level.
 If there appear to be any valid bad blocks in the bad block directory of any disk used in an LVM volumegroup, the group cannot be converted.
-See "Conversion Error Messages" on page 79 for actions to take in this situation.
+See Appendix A, Conversion Error Messages, for actions to take in this situation.